-After a break of several years the Association for Tree-ring Research (ATR) is re-launching its early-career researcher award for the best Ph.D. and Masters thesis within the fields of tree-ring research encompassed by the remit of the Association.
+After a break of several years the Association for Tree-ring Research (ATR) 2018 re-launched its early-career researcher award for the best Ph.D. and Masters thesis within the fields of tree-ring research encompassed by the remit of the Association.

-Supervisors who are members of the ATR are invited to nominate Ph.D. theses from any research student who is also a member of the ATR for at least the year of submission whom they have supervised and who has successfully defended their thesis within the calendar year 2018.
+For the 2023-awards, supervisors who are members of the ATR are invited to nominate Ph.D. theses from any research student who is also a member of the ATR for at least the year of submission whom they have supervised and who has successfully defended their thesis within the calendar year 2022.

 Nominations are submitted using the ATR Nomination Form.
-The deadline for receipt of theses is midday (CET) 31stJanuary 2019.
+The deadline for receipt of theses is February, 15 2023.
 Thesis can be submitted electronically or as hard copy.
 Theses may be either in the format of a monograph or bound published papers with an accompanying summary in English.

 Theses will be judged for their excellence by members of the ATR Advisory Board (or nominated external reviewers) who will make a recommendation to the Management Board.
 Theses will be judged upon their quality, originality, potential contribution to the discipline, scientific rigour and presentation.

 The highest ranked thesis will be awarded the ATR prize €1,000 for Ph.D. and €250 for Masters (including “Doctorant” or National equivalent).
 The winner will be announced at the TRACE Annual Meeting and communicated to members online.
 The decision of the Board is final and no correspondence will be entered into.
 Given the prestige and financial value of the award, the Board and reviewers reserve the right to not recommend a thesis for an award in any one year.